The Top 8 Language Resources I Actually Use on a Regular Basis

 7. Practice Tests

-I am using the HSK practice tests to study Mandarin.
-One of my goals with the language is to sit the HSK IV test at the end of this year and so I am using these books to gauge where I’m at with my learning.
-Practice tests – whether you plan on sitting the CEFL or the HSK exams – are a wonderful way to find out what level you’re at with the language you’re learning.
+I used the HSK practice tests to study Mandarin when I was preparing for the exam.
+I found using practice tests to gauge where I’m at with my learning extremely practical.
+Practice tests – whether you plan on sitting the CEFL or the HSK exams – are a wonderful way to find out what level you’re at with the language you’re learning and give you a good idea of what you need to work on.

-Why I use this resource // I use this resource to both practice for the test I plan on taking and to gauge what level I’m at with my learning.
+Why I use this resource // I use this resource to both practice for tests I plan on taking and to gauge what level I’m at with my learning.

 How often I use this resource // I use it at least once a week.